The Thornbury Police

 In 1891 Robert Clark was Police Sergeant living with his wife and 5 children and a police constable, Walter W Coates.

 In 1901 the police sergeant was Charles H Davies who was living there with his wife and 3 children and police constable, Victor Stanton.
+The Western Daily Press reported that Charles Davies retired from the police force in September 1907.

 Apart from an odd murder now and again (which we will write about in more detail as soon as we can get around to it), Thornbury doesn't appear to have had many problems for the Police to attend to.
 Most of the crimes were associated with drunkenness, petty thieving and domestic violence.
 We have selected below a couple of reports of the sorts of things which kept the Police busy.
 More will be added as we we find them: